VMRO-DPMNE: Foundation and rise to power

 Following the death of Yugoslav President Josip Broz Tito in 1980, SFR Yugoslavia began to disintegrate and democratic politics were revived in Macedonia.
 Many exiles returned to then SR Macedonia from abroad, and a new generation of young Macedonian intellectuals rediscovered the history of Macedonian nationalism.
 Dragan Bogdanovski, who was a proclaimed Macedonian rights movement activist, had created the political program for the Democratic Party for Macedonian National Unity on 23 January 1990 in Stockholm, Sweden.
 A meeting at the end of May happened between Ljubčo Georgievski and Bogdanovski, Boris Zmejkovski, and a few other activists, where they agreed to make the party.
 Under the name VMRO–DPMNE, it was founded on 17 June 1990 in Skopje, as a Macedonian nationalist and anti-communist party.
 Georgievski was elected as the party's first president in the constituent assembly.
 The party advocated for the independence of Macedonia, the withdrawal of the Yugoslav National Army, creation of a Macedonian defence force, establishment of an independent currency and international recognition as a sovereign state.

 After the first multi-party elections in 1990, VMRO–DPMNE became the strongest party in the parliament.
 It did not form a government because it did not achieve a majority of seats; this forced it to form a coalition with an ethnic Albanian party, but it refused to do so.
 The party boycotted the second round of the 1994 elections claiming fraud in the first round.
 During the early 1990s, the party presented itself as an extreme right-wing nationalist party with anti-Albanian sentiments.
 It also promoted the irredentist concept of United Macedonia.
 By the mid-1990s, it created offices in most major cities.
 The party opposed the 1995 Interim Accord with Greece.
 During that period, the party moderated its rhetoric.
 After winning the 1998 election, VMRO–DPMNE formed a coalition government with the Democratic Alternative and Democratic Party of Albanians (DPA), with Georgievski as prime minister.
+VMRO-DPMNE finished the process of privatisation initiated by SDSM as public companies were privatised by businessmen close to the party or by the party itself.
+According to the International Monetary Fund, 60% of the privatisations went to insiders.
 In 1999, VMRO–DPMNE's candidate Boris Trajkovski was elected president.
 Under Georgievski, there was an improvement in Bulgaria–Macedonia relations.
 He signed a bilateral agreement with Bulgarian prime minister Ivan Kostov regarding good neighbourly relations.